abenkoula71/indian-food-react/README.md

 In the project directory, you can ru:
 Runs the app in the development mode
-Open [http://localhost:3000](http://localhost:3000) toview it in thebrowser The page will reload if you make edit
+Open [http://localhost:3000](http://localhost:3000) toview it in thebrowser The page will reload if you make edi
 You will also see any lint errors in te
 Launches the test runner in the intractive watch mod See the section about [running tests](https://facebook.g